 Having loved visiting Spiti Valley in April and May, we would still like to assure you that the best time to visit Spiti Valley is in June.

-The June of 2019 especially is much awaited as this valley is all set to host the World's Highest Adventure Festival, called 'Spirit Of Spiti'.
+The June of 2019 especially is a much awaited one as this valley is all set to host the World's Highest Adventure Festival, called 'Spirit Of Spiti'.
 It will be a one of a kind festival encompassing real adventure & authentic culture.

 Click to know about: The World's Highest Adventure Festival - 'SPIRIT OF SPITI'